What if I did not receive a tax bill?

-If you received a bill and there is a statement of Prior Years Tax Outstanding, this means there are taxes due on the property from a prior year, or that there is a Tax Title on the property (Tax Title means lien).
+If you received a bill and there is a statement of Prior Years Tax Outstanding, this means there are taxes and/or utility bills past due on the property from a prior year, or that there is a Tax Title on the property (Tax Title means lien).
 Contact our office for an exact pay-off amount as interest continues to accrue daily.
 Mail your payment on a separate check to the Tax Collector’s office indicating what you are paying Tax Title, 41A tax deferral, past due tax, etc. For betterments, contact the Assessing dept. for payoff information and then forward check and appropriate paperwork to Treasury.
 The PO box (our bank’s lockbox service) is for current bills only.
 Lockbox only processes current bills with a remit slip/collector’s portion of bill.

 IMPORTANT: Do not send Prior Year Tax, Tax Title, Beterment, or 41a Deferral payoffs to the PO Box with your current year tax payment!